 1. The ice cream manufacturer connected all refrigerated trucks to the fleet management platform through long-life battery GPS trackers.
 It shows real-time vehicle movements on the map and provides one-click access to transportation conditions for dispatchers.

-2. The carrier equips each truck with temperature sensors that send transportation environment data to HAZER.
+2. The carrier equips each truck with an IoT temperature sensor that sends transportation environment data to HAZER.
 If there’s a temperature breach – a dispatcher gets an online alert.
 The history of temperature variations is available in reports and charts.

 3. Drivers are also registered in the monitoring system and assigned to vehicles.
 Dispatchers know their names and phone numbers to call them if something happens.

 4. The fleet management system automatically builds optimized routes to any number of delivery points – shops and marketplaces.
 The system analyzes logistics and notifies transport managers of early and late arrivals, mileage in trips, and events on the way.